Please use another Browser

 Mark is based out of Houston, TX and has over ten years of experience working with many local and global organizations, providing them successful solutions for projects along the power generation, transmission and distribution value chain.

 Discover how data—an all-too-often untapped resource in the oil and gas industry—helps operators enhance efficiencies and decrease costs.
 Specifically, Siemens combines a comprehensive software suite, in-depth product and automation knowledge, and extensive data analytics expertise to optimize the management of critical, physical assets, from pre-feed through life cycle operations and maintenance.
-Presenters will discuss several case studies, which highlights another common denominator of our digital offering: strong customer partnerships that enable us to build effective solutions around their specific needs.
+Presenters will discuss several case studies, which highlights another common denominator of our digital offering: strong client partnerships that enable us to build effective solutions around their specific needs.

 Speakers: Jan Pawlewitz, Bruce Bailie, John Nixon, and Bryant Hendricks